SOL for ALL!

 For local nonprofits, farms, and public agencies, solar installation allows them to redirect funds previously spent on utility bills to the vital services they provide – money cycled back into the community, instead of for profit.
 Our solar installations demonstrate the tangible economic, environmental, and health benefits of solar, and prove that the shift to renewable energy is not only necessary but possible today.

-Solar is a key element of the Major Market sustainable business model - this 84kW array will significantly reduce the estimated $22,000+ annual electricity costs for the market, while reducing CO2 emissions by more than 4.5 million lbs over 25 years.
+Sustainability is the heart of the Reunity Resources model - this 25kW array will significantly reduce the estimated $7,000+ annual electricity costs for the farm while reducing CO2 emissions by more than 584,000 lbs over 25 years.

 Keres Childrens Learning Center - Cochiti Pueblo